Rainmaker519/Command_Line_Hangman_in_Rust/README.md

 # Hangman_Rust_CmdApp
-A basic command line application to play hangman written in Rust.
+A basic command line implementation of the classic game, Hangman, written in Rust!